MercaderLabAnatomy/T-MIDAS/README.md

 - Runs on any low-grade workstation with a single GPU

 - Supported imaging modalities:
-  - Confocal fluorescence microscopy
+  - Confocal microscopy images
-  - Wholeslide images
+  - Slidescanner images
+  - Multicolor and brightfield

 - Features include:
   - Image Format Conversion (proprietary to open)